Strengthening our families through an Aboriginal case management policy

 - (4) Services must be tailored, flexible and holistic to meet the individual needs and strengths of Aboriginal children, families and communities

 - (5) Services must be ultimately accountable to Aboriginal children and young people

 - (1) Child-focused approach to safety and wellbeing

 - (2) Family-led decision making

 - (3) Community involvement, including self-determination and advocacy

 - (5) Holistic services tailored to the needs of Aboriginal children and families

 - (6) Oriented to prevent harm and preserve families

 - (7) Accountable to Aboriginal peoples for the outcomes achieved for Aboriginal children and their families

-The Aboriginal Case Management Policy and complementary Rules and Practice Guidance resource are currently being finalised.
-Thank you to all those who have participated in the consultations and development of this important work – we look forward to sharing it with you all in the coming weeks.
+The Aboriginal Case Management Policy has now been endorsed by FACS and can be found on its website.
+The Rules and Practice Guidance resource as well as the implementation plan are currently being finalised.
+Thank you to all those who have participated in the consultations and development of this important work – we look forward to sharing further updates with you as this project continues.